FlorianMehnert/UnityConnections/README.md

 - simple and easy to use allowing to focus on important tasks such as how to visualize node connections

 ### [3DConnections](https://github.com/FlorianMehnert/3DConnections/)
-- at runtime scene overlay using main prefabs to display 3D nodes
+- requires 3DConnectionsEntrypoint Gameobject in the scene to analyze
-- can be toggled
+- requires the scene to be in playmode to work
-- works with prefabs
+- can be toggled using F1
-- integrates better into the rendering pipeline resulting in a better performance
+- allows positioning nodes using radial, tree and force-directed layout
-- required to rewrite nodes, connections, update logic for nodes, camera movement, dragging behavior
+- Toggle the start menu using Escape
-- text cannot easily be contained in nodes since this would require the node sizes to be recalculated
+- basic controller support
 ![grid layout implementation](images/overlay_implementation_grid.gif)
 - radial layout iterating components and gameobjects of the given scene
 - ping mechanism to highlight/change objects on select